AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_gateway.html.markdown

 * `ldap_username_attribute` - (Optional) LDAP user attribute.
 Required if enable_ldap is true.

 ### Misc.
 * `allocate_new_eip` - (Optional) When value is false, reuse an idle address in Elastic IP pool for this gateway.
 Otherwise, allocate a new Elastic IP and use it for this gateway.
-Available in controller 2.7 or later release.
+Available in Controller 2.7+.
 Valid values: true, false.
 Default: true.
-Option not available for GCP, ARM and Oracle gateways, they will automatically allocate new eip's.
+Option not available for GCP, ARM and OCI gateways, they will automatically allocate new EIPs.
 * `eip` - (Optional) Required when `allocate_new_eip` is false.
-It uses specified EIP for this gateway.
-Available in controller 3.5 or later release.
+It uses the specified EIP for this gateway.
+Available in Controller version 3.5+.
 Only available for AWS.
 * `tag_list` - (Optional) Instance tag of cloud provider.
 Only available for AWS and AWSGov.
 Example: ["key1:value1", "key2:value2"].
 * `enable_vpc_dns_server` - (Optional) Enable VPC DNS Server for Gateway.
 Currently only supports AWS and AWSGov.
 Valid values: true, false.
 Default value: false.